 - 1. Click 3.Install VGA Driver > Yes. - 2.
 Click Next > Yes > Next > Next. - 3.
-Click Finish to restart the computer. - 4.
-Intel Graphics Control Panel will download but you will need to have a working internet connection. - Click the Start menu in Windows to access the Microsoft Store App tile under Explore. - 6.
-Click the Sign in icon A and select Downloads and updates. - 7.
+Click Finish to restart the computer. - Intel Graphics Command Center will download but you will need to have a working internet connection. - Click the Start menu in Windows to access the Microsoft Store App tile under Explore. - Click the Sign in icon A1 and select Downloads and updates. - 7.
 Click Check for Updates. - 8.
 A list of apps being downloaded will pop-up. - 9.
-To prioritize the Realtek audio driver you can click Pause all to pause the download queue. - 10.
-Click on Intel Graphics Control Panel and click on the resume icon to download the driver. - 11.
-When finished the Intel Graphics Control Panel will appear in the Windows Start menu.
+To prioritize the driver you can click Pause all to pause the download queue. - 10.
+Click on Intel Graphics Command Center and click on the resume icon 🖰 to download the driver. - 11.
+When finished the Intel Graphics Command Center will appear in the Start menu.